Google+

 Making Learning Fun for Homeschool or the Summer Slide

 Disclosure: I was sent these items to review free of charge from MindWare.
 All opinions in this post are my own.
 I did not receive any other compensation for this review.
-I am including links to each item for your convenience but do not receive anything if you purchase them.
+Note: Many of these products are no longer available.
+I am providing links for the ones that are or something similar.

 Now I have mentioned that I have not been posting since so much of my time has been going to homeschooling Hazel for the last six weeks of school.
 Her school year officially ends this Friday (at least at her old school).
-However the items I am sharing today we will continue to use all summer because they make learning fun!!
-Now we needed to continue with her spelling which we had from her school, her math workbook (which is really boring) to do money and fractions plus keep her addition and subtraction facts fresh, then in science plants and space and in social studies continue with the states which has been an on going activity and finish up Massachusetts history.
-Well MindWare came to my rescue to do some of these things and make them fun!!
+However, the items I am sharing today we will continue to use all summer because they make learning fun!!
+Now we needed to continue with her spelling which we had from her school, her math workbook (which is really boring) to do money and fractions plus keep her addition and subtraction facts fresh, then in science plants and space and in social studies continue with the states which has been an ongoing activity and finish up Massachusetts history.
+Well, MindWare came to my rescue to do some of these things and make them fun!!
 In fact Hazel wants to continue using these resources during the summer as well!!
-To start with learning about money we got the game Loose Change
+To start with learning about money we got the game Loose Change.
+Loose Change is no longer available.
+Amazon has some money counting games.

 Summertime Fun Ideas from Oriental Trading